alecrabbit/php-package-template/README.md

 A template to write a php package, consist mostly of boilerplate code

 Includes bash scripts to automate testing

+### Requirements
+ - bash 4
+ - docker
+ - docker-compose

+> Note: developed and tested on Ubuntu 18.04(although should work on 16.04)

 ### Usage
 > Note: removing file `.defaults.dist` is optional
 ```bash